mlflow/mlflow/examples/plugins/writing-plugins.rst

         },
     )

-The elements of this ``entry_points`` dictionary specify our various plugins.
-Note that you can choose to implement one or more plugin types in your package, and need not implement them all.
+Each element of this ``entry_points`` dictionary specifies a single plugin.
+You can choose to implement one or more plugin types in your package, and need not implement them all.
-The type of plugin defined by each entry point & its corresponding reference implementation in MLflow are described below.
+The type of plugin defined by each entry point and its corresponding reference implementation in MLflow are described below.
 You can work from the reference implementations when writing your own
 plugin: